 The Professional and Enterprise tiers also include a one-time onboarding fee: The Professional onboarding costs $3,000, while the Enterprise onboarding costs $6,000.

 The Sales Hub helps a business centralize its activities and track each interaction with leads right down to granular details, like learning when a lead has opened an email.
+The platform also just added lead scoring, which can help you evaluate which leads are the most valuable.

 In addition to viewing deals and sales pipelines from their dashboard, Sales Hub users can keep track of their meetings, playbooks, quotes, and conversations.
 Sales Hub comes in three tiers: